1cec0ld/discord-time-bot/README.md

 ## Questions?
 Comments?
 Issues?
 Suggestions?

 I set up a [Discord server](https://discord.gg/aWCXeJC9) specifically for it, contact me there, or leave an Issue on github!

+##### Known issues:
-**Known issue:** as of November 5, 2021 the bot will use EST as the default time zone, since the host computer is there.
+- As of November 5, 2021 the bot will use EST as the default time zone, since the host computer is there.
 If you use a specific time, such as 12pm or 1500 or 1:00 then please specify the time zone you are in, or the one you want to use.